Outdoor living project in Vista. Install It Direct.

 • Surface water from the upper hillside and the new paver field needed somewhere to go, so drainage had to be planned in from the start rather than added after the pavers were down.

-IID specified one paver across the entire site so the property reads as a single hardscape, used segmental walls to handle the grade changes in tiers, planned drainage and lighting into the build sequence, and sequenced demolition, walls, drainage, and the paver field so each phase set up the next.
+One paver was specified across the entire site so the property reads as a single hardscape; segmental walls handled the grade changes in tiers; drainage and lighting were planned into the build sequence; and demolition, walls, drainage, and the paver field were sequenced so each phase set up the next.

 Over 1,000 five-star reviews and 1,500+ San Diego homeowners served.